aynroot/protocoldesign/README.md

 <files dir> -- absolute path to the directory with peered files
 <nodes list> --  a list of nodes in format IP:PORT separated by spaces

-# how to run

-in addition to tornet also run
-    test.go PORT
-where port is one of the specified in tornet node parameters it will listen to the distributed chunks from the tornet
+tip: put files you need to distribute in the folder _other_ than pft-files (i.e. tornet-files)
+     to avoid problems with serving files that start with underscore

 # what's left

-1) tornet file

-2) test.go -> p2p.go with the rest of the logic
+- test.go -> p2p.go with the rest of the logic

 important: don't change the dir structure (127.0.0.1_PORT/pft-files/...)